-I recently moved over one of my most important sites to SiteGround from its previous location at a shared host.
-SiteGround are a hosting company that’s been established for more than 9 years now, they are based in Bulgaria and offer shared hosting, cloud hosting and dedicated servers.
+I host one of most important sites (www.wprssaggregator.com) on the SiteGround platform, having moved it from its previous location at a shared host.
+SiteGround are a hosting company that’s been established for more than 11 years now, they are based in Bulgaria and offer shared hosting, cloud hosting and dedicated servers.

-One of the reasons I moved to SiteGround was that I met their team at WordCamp Europe in Leiden earlier this year.
+One of the reasons I moved to SiteGround was the fact that I met their team at WordCamp Europe in 2013.
 They left a lasting impression of me and immediately came across as a fun, knowledgeable and passionate bunch, focused on supplying a great service and keeping their customers satisfied.

 Today I will share my experience of moving to SiteGround, as well as highlight some of the features about their service which I like best.

 While signing up to SiteGround, you can choose where you want your site to be hosted.
 SiteGround operate three datacenters (Chicago, Amsterdam and Singapore), and your choice should be based on where your target market is.
 On the datacenters page, they have a helpful clickable map to help you make your choice.
 You can also claim your free domain while signing up, if you have one already then this offer doesn’t affect you.